makermoekoe/Reflow-Controller/README.md

 The Reflow-Controller was built to control different kinds of reflow ovens, hotplates and whatever is coming to my mind in the future.
 It is based on the ESP32-S2 ([datasheet](https://www.espressif.com/sites/default/files/documentation/esp32-s2_datasheet_en.pdf)) and thus can be programmed to be used with a WiFi App or whatever.
 Nevertheless, it has an onboard OLED display and three buttons included to be used as a standalone solution either.

+The [Youtube video](https://youtu.be/nffLDqJwJ3Q) shows the assembly of a complete reflow oven system and the first tests.

 Features of the PCB:

 - ESP32-S2 MCU